 School transition tips for children with SEND

-Date 15th Jul 2019
+Date 8th Jul 2022

-Preparation is key
+Early preparation is key

 The best preparation for tomorrow is doing your best today, so start planning from Year 5 for children with SEND.
 Identify possible secondary schools and arrange visits for the child and parents/carers.
-Also, share real examples of school plans, homework planners and timetables from the new secondary school to help children understand what they look like and how to use them
+Also, share real examples of school plans, homework planners and timetables from the new secondary school to help children understand what they look like and how to use them.

-Organisation and independence
+Promote organisation and independence

-Share any transition plans with parents/carers so that they can understand the changes to routines and organisation.
+Engaged parents are an essential part of a smooth transition Share any transition plans with parents/carers so that they can understand the changes to routines and organisation.
 Invite parents to contribute so that they can continue with additional support into the start of secondary school.